This Ty Beanie Baby costume is easy to make and adorable on pets but and their humans, too. Get the free SVG for this cheap and adorable DIY costume.

-One time while Rob had his own business going on and I was sat by myself in the waiting room, no more cute animals that owners would let me coo over, I started reading everything in sight.
-And that’s when I saw the invitation to my vet clinic’s Halloween party complete with costume competition with a $100 grand prize in clinic credit.
+One of my visits to the vet, way back when, I was in the waiting room and bored out of my gourd.
+And that’s when I saw the invitation to my vet clinic’s Halloween party.
+A party complete with a costume competition with a $100 grand prize in clinic credit.
 Now I don’t know if you know, but having a cat’s kidney removed is EXPENSIVE and Miss Mar has been to the vet 11 times in just 2 months so when I saw that prize I was all “THAT PRIZE IS MINE!!!” with my inner hands rubbing together.

-Rob often says that Ollie is cuter than a stuffed animal, and so it finally clicked… I’d make them stuffed animals.
-So I dug through my card stock stash and made this with little effort and even less cash.
-The only cost was a new collar for each of the pups, because Beanie Babies aren’t scruffy and their old collars had seen better days!
+Working off of the common statement that my Ollie is cuter than a stuffed animal, I decided it would be adorable to turn my dogs into, TY Beanie Babies.
+I dug through my card stock stash and made a DIY Beanie Baby costume with very little work and even less cash.
+In fact, the only cost was a new collar for each of the pups, because Beanie Babies aren’t scruffy and their old collars had seen better days!

+Each Beanie Baby has a sweet poem inside of the swing tag.
 I think the most fun part of this project was making the poems that go inside of the tags.
 Now Ollie is serious business and everybody says so.
-Every week he hears Laura ask him “Why are you so serious?”
+Every week he would hear our cleaning lady Laura croon “Why are you so serious?”
 Because he is.
-He’s all business these days.
+He’s all business all the time.
 And so his poem goes something like this…

 - Cardstock in red, white, gold